ct-js/docs.ctjs.rocks/docs/jsintro_pt1.md

 cat === dog; // false
 cat !== dog; // true

-/* There are also non-strict comparisons, which compare values but transform variables' types */
+/* There are also non-strict comparisons, which compare values but transform variables' templates */

 5 === '5'; // false, because '5' is String, not a Number
 5 == '5'; // true